 How do you fund an $11.5-million strategic expansion plan and build grassroots support at the time?
-That’s the question TechSoup set out to answer with its Growth Capital Campaign.
+That’s the question TechSoup set out to answer in 2018 with its Growth Capital Campaign.

 TechSoup provides civil society organizations access to critical technology such as cloud computing and security software.
-Their network of nonprofits is already the largest in the world, but that doesn't mean all the need is met.
-They set out to increase the resources they distribute globally from nearly $2 billion in 2018 to $4.8 billion by 2023, while growing their reach from 1 million to 1.7 million nonprofits.
-To get there, they’d need to build up their infrastructure and develop new products and services which in turn requires growth capital.
+In response to growing demand from nonprofits for these tech services, the organization set out to increase the resources they distribute globally from nearly $2 billion in 2018 to $4.8 billion by 2023, while growing their reach from 1 million to 1.7 million organizations.
+To get there, they’d need to build up their infrastructure and develop new products and services – investments which would require growth capital.

 As a nonprofit itself, TechSoup could have raised the funds through grants and donations.
 But Ken Tsunoda, Vice President of Development, said that he had doubts if they could raise $11.5 million through grants alone quickly enough to accomplish their goals.